-Process wise, SCAG will enable users to improve the platform through data revision and insight sharing, empower local partners to use the platform for their own initiatives (thereby spotlighting best practices), and ultimately foster continuous experimentation at the local level by helping jurisdictions
+Process wise, SCAG will enable users to improve the platform through data revision and insight sharing, empower local partners to use the platform for their own initiatives (thereby spotlighting best practices), and ultimately foster continuous experimentation at the local level by helping jurisdictions understand how their plans could impact the region's most significant challenges - transportation, jobs, housing, and sustainability.

 - Housing Element Parcel Tool (HELPR): The HELPR tool is a readily available mapping and data tool available to SCAG member agencies and partners.
-The tool drills down on parcel specific data and demographics which will support the development of housing plans and general plan updates. - Local Information Services Team (LIST): SCAG has created the "Local Information Services Team" to support the roll out of the Regional Data Platform (RDP) and other housing and data support needs. - 4.
+The tool drills down on parcel specific data and demographics which will support the development of housing plans and general plan updates. - Local Information Services Team (LIST): SCAG has created the "Local Information Services Team" to support the roll out of the Regional Data Platform (RDP) and other housing and data support needs. - 3.
 SCAG and UC Davis: COVID-19 Mobility Study Survey: To better understand the impact of the COVID-19 pandemic on mobility in the six-county region, SCAG partnered with University of California, Davis to launch a survey to investigate the evolving nature of the impacts of the pandemic on transportation in the SCAG region.
 The survey is part of an on-going investigation on the impacts of the COVID-19 pandemic on transportation and society, to understand how people are adjusting to the pandemic and to learn more about their attitudes towards future travel choices.
 The survey seeks to understand both the temporary and long-lasting changes that the COVID-19 pandemic may have on mobility in their region, and how various policies might affect this new "normal" in terms of modified travel behaviors and resulting impacts on equity and on the environment.
 SCAG will be conducting another round of surveys to further advise the study.
 Please take the opportunity to complete the survey once released.
-Please contact SCAG RAO David Salgado with any questions. - 5.
+Please contact SCAG RAO David Salgado with any questions. - 4.
 SCAG Broadband Action Plan: At the February 4th SCAG Regional Council (RC) Meeting, the SCAG RC adopted a resolution which directs SCAG staff to develop a "Broadband Action Plan."
 The development of an action plan would provide a model resolution and policy paper for local jurisdictions, pursue funding opportunities and partnerships to assist local jurisdictions with broadband implementation, convene a working group, and further support broadband planning and data research.
-These efforts would also be developed to compliment SCAG's ongoing efforts to support an Inclusive Economic Recovery and efforts supporting Racial Equity and Social Justice.
+These efforts would also be developed to compliment SCAG's ongoing efforts to support an Inclusive Economic Recovery and efforts supporting Racial Equity and Social Justice. - 5.
+SCAG Aerial Imagery Project 2020-21 Update: The flyovers have been completed and an introductory meeting was held with the vendor, EagleView.
+The meeting was offered to member jurisdictions and stakeholders to introduce some of the new products provided as a part of the project, which includes high resolution imagery, ortho imagery and other products.
+SCAG is working with the county to finalize an MOU prior to requesting local contributions for supporting the program.